gumaerc-testorg/res.15-003-spring-2016/content/pages/assignments/assignments-week6.md

 After you agree with your fellow group members on specific issues, you need to record the terms of the issues on which you reached an agreement into the Settlement Survey.

-For more detailed information about the exercise, please watch our [short introductory video]({{< baseurl >}}/resources/video-a-guide-to-the-next-generation-social-contract-negotiations-exercise-0).
+For more detailed information about the exercise, please watch our {{% resource_link dc3d9cd2-cce7-5179-e29e-5095137bffa4 "short introductory video" %}}.